Skip to content

 // Destroy a terminal by ID

-await sandbox.terminals.destroy('term-abc123');
+await sandbox.terminal.destroy('term-abc123');

 console.log('Terminal destroyed');